 November 24 – Willie Phoenix, Johnson Brothers, X-Rated Cowboys

-December 14 – Watershed, Willie Phoenix, The Stepford Five play benefit show for Grant/Riveride Pet Therapy Program.
+December 14 – Watershed, Willie Phoenix, The Stepford Five play benefit show for Grant/Riverside Pet Therapy Program.
 This supplies terminally ill patients with free pets.
 Attendees get a gratis copy of Watershed’s latest single, Can’t Be Myself

 December 20 – Over the Rhine